Why Do I Need Healthy Boundaries? From SLC Therapist Christy Kobe, LCSW, CCTP, Utah Therapist

 How do I know if I need healthier boundaries?

 If you feel exhausted, burned out, depleted, overextended, depressed, anxious, resentful, angry, or unhappy in any of your relationships or roles in life, you may need healthier boundaries.
 If you daydream about dropping everything and disappearing, you feel like you have no time for yourself, or you avoid certain people and situations rather than addressing them directly, you may need healthier boundaries.
-As a SLC therapist, I have found that any of these feelings and experiences may be an indication that your boundaries that are too porous.
+As a Salt Lake City therapist and an Utah therapist, I have found that any of these feelings and experiences may be an indication that your boundaries that are too porous.

 On the other hand, if you tend to build emotional walls to keep other people out emotionally and at a distance from you, you may need healthier boundaries because emotional walls and keeping others at a distance may be an indication that your boundaries are too rigid.